A free and open-source command-line utility available on most platforms

-If you’ve never used rsync before then today is going to be a great day for you.
-Firstly, rsync is not new it’s been around for quite a while and chances are you’ve already used it without realising.
-One of the things I use it for most is to sync directories on your local machine (useful for creating backups to external devices) or you can sync with a remote connection.
+rsync has been around for quite a while now and chances are you might have used it already.
+One of the things I use it for most is to sync directories on my local machine (for creating ad-hoc backups to an external drive in my case) or you can sync to a remote connection just as easily.

 Most machines will have